 Fish Farm Containment - Introduction

-This one-day introductory course covers a wide range of topics relevant to setting up and maintaining aquaculture facilities to prevent the escape of stock, and complying with relevant legislation and other requirements.
+This half-day introductory course covers a wide range of topics relevant to setting up and maintaining aquaculture facilities to prevent the escape of stock, and complying with relevant legislation and other requirements.

 It is aimed at entry-level marine and fresh water husbandry and maintenance staff and site managers.

 The course is also available for self-study by online distance-learning.